gillesdemey/node-record-lpcm16/README.md

 ## Description

-Records a 16-bit signed-integer linear pulse modification code WAV audio file.
+Records a 16-bit signed-integer linear pulse modulation code WAV audio file.

 This module uses Node.js streams to minimize memory usage and optimize speed, perfect for embedded devices and "the internet of things".